MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 Product Visualize integrates directly into Dynamics 365 for Sales, which enables your salespeople to seamlessly transition from vital customer data into an engaging sales experience that changes the way customers think about your products.

-1. In a private browser window, go to [https://admin.microsoft.com](https://admin.microsoft.com).
+1. In a private browser window, go to the Microsoft 365 Admin Center at [https://admin.microsoft.com](https://admin.microsoft.com).

 2. Sign in with the administrator credentials you created in the previous procedure and, if prompted, set a new password.